-CF017 - Budesonide Suspension for Inhalation
+CF017 - Approved Budesonide Suspension for Inhalation

 We obtained NMPA approval for CF017 in May 2021, marking our first product approval.
+The approved indication for CF017 by the NMPA was bronchial asthma.
 Within one month of its approval, CF017 was included in the VBP list.
 In September 2021, we commenced its large-scale commercial sales in China.
 CF017 is an ICS nebulizer that excels in its pronounced anti-inflammatory properties, ensuring enhanced efficacy in managing respiratory conditions.

 First developed by AstraZeneca, budesonide suspension was approved by the FDA in 2000 under the brand name "Pulmicort Respules."
 Since its approval, it has been recognized as the front-line treatment for the maintenance treatment of asthma and as prophylactic therapy in children aged between 12 months to 8 years.
-The market of budesonide inhaler globally reached US\$2.4 billion in 2023 and is expected to reach US\$2.8 billion by 2033, while that in China was RMB5.3 billion in 2023 and is expected to reach RMB6.9 billion by 2033.
+The market of budesonide inhaler in China was RMB5.8 billion in 2024 and is expected to reach RMB7.6 billion by 2033.
 It is also the only ICS included in the WHO Model List of Essential Medicines for Children and has been recognized as a Category B drug under the FDA Pregnancy Category, indicating that it can be used routinely and safely during pregnancy in light of its promising safety profile.